 The last side of the room was a gallery of pictures, either put inside hanging picture frames by Mom or wrapped in plastic and attached to the wall with thumbtacks by Kurumi.

-The pictures showed pretty much all the most important events of my life up to this was my first picture, where I was swaddled in a blanket and cradled in Mom's arms a few hours after birth.
-There's when Mom started teaching me how to read and write, at the age of three.
+The pictures showed pretty much all the most important events of my life up to this day.
+There was my first picture, where I was swaddled in a blanket and cradled in Mom's arms a few hours after birth.
+There's when Mom started teaching me how to read with my first book, at ten months...not that it was successful.
 The first time I went to school when I was six years old.
 My tenth birthday.
 My first picture with Kurumi.
 Our first date.
 First kiss.
 An innocuous selfie of us on the day we made Ao.
-The day Kurumi started living with us.
+The day Kurumi left the Ikeda family and started living with us.
 My first picture with my daughter, our first family picture, so on and so forth...

-Five or so minutes of exercise wasn't much I admit, but every little effort to maintain a healthy body would be helpful towards passing the physical fitness tests of the Japanese Self Defense Forces.
+I would be the first to admit walking wasn't much of an exercise, but every little effort to maintain a healthy body would be helpful towards passing the physical fitness tests of the Japanese Self Defense Forces.

 May 3, 2013